pythagoras-yamamoto/pythagoras-yamamoto/README.md

 I'm a graduate student majoring in Cognitive Science and Information Science at JAIST CogCompLab.

-My recent interests are :
+My interests are :
-- Reinforcement Learning
 - Causal inference
 - Mental Model
 - Front-End Development

+The study I've been working on lately is :
+- Reinforcement Learning
+- RDBMS
+- React

 ### Major Works